Olof Palme Prize winner

 Carsten Jensen, Danish author, born 1952, was awarded the prestigious Olof Palme Prize for his “work, in word and deed, to defend the weak and vulnerable as well in his own country as around the world”.

 An avid traveller, Carsten Jensen has produced several critically acclaimed travel biographies, the most famous of which are probably Jeg har set verden begynde (I Have Seen the World Begin) from 1996 and Jeg har hørt et stjerneskud (I Have Heard a Shooting Star) from the following year.
 He was awarded the Golden Laurels in 1997 for the former, the most coveted literary prize in Denmark.
 His many travels have taken Carsten Jensen to both Balkan and Afghanistan where he has reported on the wars, the atrocities committed and the political motivation behind Danish presence in these war zones.

 As a writer of literary fiction Carsten Jensen is equally successful.
-His bestselling novel Vi, de druknede (We, the Drowned) has been published in more than a dozen countries and sold more than 500,000 copies world-wide.
+His bestselling novel Vi, de druknede (We, the Drowned) has been published in more than a dozen countries and sold more than 600,000 copies world-wide.
 His novel The First Stone, about the war in Afghanistan was published in English in the U.S. in 2019 and is available in seven other countries, including Iran.

 Empathy: Finding the universal in the personal and making the personal universal

 All stories proceed through conflict.
 And the more complex and nuanced that conflict, the more your readers will engage emotionally in your narrative.
 This workshop looks at how to go about creating empathy for characters on both sides of a moral, social or political divide in a way that gets your reader seeing themselves in the enemy, and the enemy in themselves.
 Bring a scene you have written which encapsulates a key conflict in your work in progress, but which you feel could do with deeper shading.